ayucd/llm-on-sql/README.md

 ```
 5. Run database/db_creation_atliq_t_shirts.sql in your MySQL workbench to set up the database.

+**NOTE:** You may also need to replace the db_password in the llm_helper.py file with the password of your MySQL database.

 ## Run Locally

 1. Run the Stramlit UI for the engine by using: